Skip to content

 Enables GCP secret manager to resolve parameters like null in the yaml files.

-This parameter could be also configured by setting DQO_SECRETS_ENABLE_GCP_SECRET_MANAGER environment variable.
+This parameter can also be configured by setting the DQO_SECRETS_ENABLE_GCP_SECRET_MANAGER environment variable.

 --dqo.secrets.gcp-project-id